sstallion/go-hid/README.md

 See https://github.com/libusb/hidapi for details.

-## Documentation

-Up-to-date documentation can be found on [pkg.go.dev][2], or by issuing the `go doc` command after installing the package:

-    $ go doc -all github.com/sstallion/go-hid

 ## Installation

 To add package `hid` as a dependency or upgrade to its latest version, issue: